Where does mold come from?

 Where does the moisture come from?

-Water from many sources within a home or building causes moisture problems or mold.
-Some sources are impossible to stop, so all indoor spaces need to be well-ventilated.
+Water from many sources within a home or building can cause moisture problems or mold.
+Some of the sources of moisture include breathing, washing clothes, showering and cooking.
+Some sources of moisture are impossible to stop, so all indoor spaces need to be well-ventilated.
 Problems arise when materials remain wet, especially long enough for mold to grow.
 If you discover a water problem, fix it quickly.

-Moisture may build indoors in many different ways.
+Moisture may build up indoors in many different ways.
 These include:

 - Flooding or leaks that allow rainwater indoors.